prototype74/HyperUBot/GUIDES/SETUP_Termux.md

 `python generate_session.py`

 It will ask you for your phone number and the login code message.
-After obtaining the String session, you can copy the value, and the paste it in the configuration field, between the ""
+After obtaining the String session, you can copy the value, and the paste it in the `STRING_SESSION` configuration field, between the ""

 ### (Optional) Logging, Language and Community Repos